-- 20.18 The Institute shall publish advance notice of hearings of the Disciplinary Committee and Appeals Committee on its website at least seven days before the Conduct Committee is due to sit.
-There shall be no such advance publicity in respect of Investigations Committee and Regulatory Committee meetings. - 20.19 Advance publicity shall include the name of the respondent or appellant, as applicable, and the date, time and location of the hearing. - 20.20 Where, following a meeting of the Investigations Committee or the Regulatory Committee, a consent order has been agreed by a respondent, the details of the relevant complaint, together with the findings and order (or orders), shall be published on the Institute's website and the official journal of the Institute, including the name of the respondent. - 20.21 Following a hearing of the Disciplinary Committee or the Appeal Committee, the details of the relevant complaint, together with any findings and/or orders, shall be published on the Institute's website and the official journal of the Institute, including the name of the respondent. - 20.22 Following a hearing of the Disciplinary Committee or the Appeal Committee, and having invited the respondent to make representations, the Conduct Committee may order further publicity, as would be proportionate and effective in better protecting the public.
+- 21.16 The Institute shall publish advance notice of hearings of the Disciplinary Committee and Appeals Committee on its website at least seven days before the Conduct Committee is due to sit.
+There shall be no such advance publicity in respect of Investigations Committee and Regulatory Committee meetings. - 21.17 Advance publicity shall include a summary of the allegations, the name of the respondent or appellant, as applicable, and the date, time and location of the hearing. - 21.18 Where, following a meeting of the Investigations Committee or the Regulatory Committee, a consent order has been agreed by a respondent, the details of the relevant complaint, together with the findings and order (or orders), shall be published on the Institute's website and the official journal of the Institute, including the name of the respondent. - 21.19 Following a hearing of the Disciplinary Committee or the Appeal Committee, the details of the relevant complaint, together with any findings and/or orders, shall be published on the Institute's website and the official journal of the Institute, including the name of the respondent. - 21.20 Following a hearing of the Disciplinary Committee or the Appeal Committee, and having invited the respondent to make representations, the Conduct Committee may order further publicity, as would be proportionate and effective in better protecting the public.